MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.NotificationHubs/v2.8.0/Get-AzureRmNotificationHubsNamespaceListKeys.md

 ## PARAMETERS

-### -ResourceGroup
+### -AuthorizationRule
-Specifies the resource group to which the namespace is assigned.
+Specifies the name of a SAS authentication rule.

-Resource groups organize items such as namespaces, notification hubs, and authorization rules in ways that help simply inventory management and Azure administration.
+These rules determine the type of access that users have to the notification hub.

 ```yaml
 Type: String